Eshop-project/CS-350/docs/plan/Milestone_3/Test.md

 # Test Role - Automated Testing

 ## Workflow for Test Driven Development
 When we create an application a test.py file is autoatically created by Django.
 This is where all of our tests will live.
 During milestone #3 we built several test cases.
-Check our [test.py](../../../eShopping_Main/eshop/tests.py).
+Check our [test.py](../../../eShopping_Main/eshop/tests.py) file.

 In a Test Driven Development the test drives the progress of the code.
 Here is how we write and run our test enviroment.